 A prayer of David

-Hear me, O Lord of my righteousness, attend to my supplication, give ear to my prayer, which comes not from deceitful lips.
+Give ear, O Lord, to my righteousness; attend to my supplication.
+Give ear to my prayer, which comes not from deceitful lips.

-From thy countenance let my judgment come forth, let my eyes behold uprightness.
+Let my judgment come forth from before thee; let my eyes behold uprightness.

-Thou hast tested my heart, thou hast visited by night, thou hast tried me and found nothing unjust.
+Thou hast examined my heart, thou hast visited by night, thou hast tried me and found no injustice.

-That my mouth might not speak of the works of men, for the sake of the words of thy lips I held to hard ways.
+That my mouth might not speak of the works of men; for the sake of the words of thy lips I held to hard ways.

-Restore my steps in thy paths that my footsteps may not slip.
+Establish my steps in thy paths, that my footsteps may not slip.

-I have called upon thee, for thou hast listened, O God; incline thine ear to me and hear my speech.
+I have called upon thee, for thou hast listened, O God; incline thine ear to me and hear my words.

-Show forth thy wondrous mercy; save those who hope in thee from those who rise against thy right hand.
+Show forth thy wondrous mercy; save those who hope in thee from those who syand against thy right hand.

-Keep me as the apple of thine eye; in the shelter of thy wings wilt thou shelter me
+Keep me as the apple of thine eye; shelter me in the protection of thy wings,

-From the presence of the ungodly who trouble me; my enemies surrounding my soul.
+From the presence of the ungodly who trouble me; my enemies who surround my soul.

-They are enclosed in their own fat, with their mouth they speak proudly.
+They are enclosed in their own fat, with their mouth they speak arrogance.

 They who cast me out have now surrounded me, inclining their eyes down to the earth,

-Like a lion ready to tear its prey, like a young lion lurking in secret places.
+Like a lion eager for prey, like a young lion lurking in secret places.

 Arise, O Lord, overtake them, cast them down; deliver my soul from the wicked, thy sword from the enemies of thy hand.